UPPMAX/programming_formalisms/docs/testing/testing_framework.md

 For the `unittest` framework, the actual functions are put in the `src/[package_name]` folder, for example `src/bacsim/sven_utils.py`.
+With or without a testing framework, source code should be put in the `src` folder `[Wilson et al, 2017]`.

 ???- question "How does this look like in VSCode?"